-Platelet Rich Plasma (PRP) Prolotherapy, like Dextrose Prolotherapy, is a method of injection designed to stimulate healing.
+Platelet Rich Plasma (PRP) Therapy, like Dextrose Prolotherapy, is a method of injection designed to stimulate healing.
 PRP offers a promising solution to accelerate healing of tendon injuries and osteoarthritis naturally without subjecting the patient to significant risk.
 Blood is made of RBC (Red Blood Cells), WBC (White Blood Cells), Plasma, and Platelets.
 Platelets were initially known to be responsible for blood clotting.
 Medical research over the last twenty years has revealed that when activated in the body, platelets release healing proteins called growth factors.
 Numerous growth factors with varying responsibilities exist however as a group they accelerate tissue and wound healing.

-- Platelet-derived growth factor (stimulates cell replication, angiogenesis);
+- platelet-derived growth factor (stimulates cell replication, angiogenesis),

-- Avascular endothelial growth factor (angiogenesis);
+- avascular endothelial growth factor (angiogenesis),

-- Fibroblast growth factor (proliferation of myoblasts and angiogenesis); and
+- fibroblast growth factor (proliferation of myoblasts and angiogenesis), and

-- Insulin- like growth factor-1 (mediates growth and repair of skeletal muscle).
+- insulin-like growth factor-1 (mediates growth and repair of skeletal muscle).

 Platelet-derived growth factors are biologically active substances that enhance tissue repair mechanisms.
 Enhanced healing is possible when platelet concentration is increased with PRP.

 Tissue repair is initiated with clot formation and platelet degranulation.
 This leads to a release of growth factors, described above, necessary for wound repair.
 After platelets are activated at a wound site, proteins are released that influence virtually all aspects of the wound healing cascade.
 Activated platelets “signal” to distant repair cells, including adult stem cells, to arrive at the injury site.
 Because the concentrated platelets are suspended in a small volume of plasma, the three plasma proteins fibrin, fibronectin, and vitronectin contribute to a repair matrix.